sebastian-balk-forcione/sebastian-balk-forcione/README.md

 As a fresh graduate from Concordia's **Full Stack Web Development Bootcamp**, I'm eager to begin the next leg of my career pivot. :flight_departure:

-From working as a professional musician to getting my feet wet with commercial real estate, I offer a unique persepctive and a wide range of problem solving experience.
+From working as a professional musician to getting my feet wet with commercial real estate, I offer a unique perspective and a wide range of problem solving experience.

 ### My Experience